 What are the costs for operations and facilities for your business on monthly basis?
 What are the ongoing maintenance expenses and expenditures required for your business to operate smoothly?
 All these costs and their projects are important for having the right Working Capital.
 Very high overhead expenses can be detrimental to the long term health of a business.
 An analysis of the costs and their parameters should be monitored regularly for operational efficiency.

 25. Profit or Loss:

 The aim of a business is to maximize the value for all its stakeholders.
 Be it clients, staff, investors or shareholders.
 The monthly run rate for a business and calculation of profits or losses is important for staying on track.
 The profit or loss figures are metrics that the executive team needs to track closely.
-All parameters resulting in profit or loss should be outlined and suggestive actions be recommended through regular reports.
+All parameters resulting in profit or loss should be outlined and suggestive actions be recommended through regular reports & software solutions.

 BPA tool is one of the most important requirements for managing a company today.
 These tools are not only tuned to provide a visual summary of key performance indicators, but also changes graphs and information according to priorities of business.
 Static reports and data is now passé, executives need to know the most crucial elements of their business as soon as they can.
 Also, the key information is now sent to executives based on emerging patterns.
 The executives don’t need to login to the system looking for details.
 The dynamic correlation of data to business goals, identification and corrective measures for negative trends should be sent to the executives by the system proactively.